milanaryal/milanaryal.github.io/_posts/2012/2012-05-21-10-twitter-tips-for-businesses.md

   - "/2012/05/10-twitter-tips-for-businesses/"
 ---

-*Use the powerful social media as a tool for marketing and promotion*
+<p class="lead">Use the powerful social media as a tool for marketing and promotion</p>

----

 Twitter is a great social media marketing tool for business that can lead to more customers, an increase of profit, and long-term success.
 Businesses can use it to its full potential by applying the tips below: